nikkNizz/Drawish/README.md

 Increasing the value decreases the affinity.
 The transparent color cannot fill a white area.
 First fill the white area with another color.
+It is possible to fill with semi transparency of the active color with the switch at the top right.
 If the check box [Fill inside black] is selected, the entire area around the click, **included within a black line**, is filled in black.
 [video](https://drive.google.com/file/d/1KnkXdYvtXVhk3dniSauTWx8qtveAibHf/view?usp=sharing)